SkoolNotes/Taproot/2020BIO101/KBxPCRcont.md

 ingrdients:
 - Taq
 - primers
-- template DNA
+- template DNA: no, otherwise would have nothing
-- nucleotides
+- nucleotides: cant be cus more material